Yoseya2410/Yoseya2410/README.md

 - 👋 I'm Yoseya, an independent developer, and I mainly research particle physics and quantum information.
-- 🌱 I started to learn front-end development in 2019 and started to learn web development and embedded development in 2022.
+- 🌱 I started learning software development in 2019 and officially started web development and embedded development in 2022.
+Since then, I have embarked on the path of computer learning
 - 💞️ I like mathematics and physics, love nature, and learning computers is my hobby.
 - 📫 Of course, you can contact me if you have any good ideas.
 My email is yoseya2410@outlook.com